Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: Appendix

 \definecolor{Gray}{gray}{0.85} \definecolor{LightCyan}{rgb}{0.9,0.95,1} \definecolor{LightPink}{rgb}{0.97,0.92,0.92} \definecolor{LightGreen}{rgb}{0.9,0.95,0.9} \definecolor{LightOrange}{rgb}{0.99,0.95,0.75} \newcolumntype{a}{>{\columncolor{LightPink}}c} \newcolumntype{b}{>{\columncolor{LightCyan}}c} \newcolumntype{d}{>{\columncolor{LightGreen}}c} \newcolumntype{e}{>{\columncolor{LightOrange}}c}

-\paragraph{More variant results.} By examining Table~\hyperref[table: appendix main results]{A.2}, we observe the following: (\textit{i}) The four variants of ``single'' obtained through the ``naive point-wise scoring'' method outperform the ``theoretical average'' across all four datasets.
-This suggests that these variant methods have a distinct advantage over random selection from model responses, implying they are useful; (\textit{ii}) However, these four variants are still insufficiently useful when compared to the flipped-triple variant methods in Table~\hyperref[table: appendix main results]{A.3}, indicating a performance disadvantage.
+\paragraph{(a) More variant results.} By examining Table~\hyperref[table: Main results-appendix]{A.3}, we observe the following: (\textit{i}) The four variants of ``single'' obtained through the ``naive point-wise scoring'' method outperform the ``theoretical average'' across all four datasets.
+This suggests that these variant methods have a distinct advantage over random selection from model responses, implying they are useful; (\textit{ii}) However, these four variants are still insufficiently useful when compared to the flipped-triple variant methods in Table~\hyperref[table: Main results-appendix]{A.3}, indicating a performance disadvantage.
 By contrasting the performance of ``variants (single)'' and ``variants (flipped-triple)'', it becomes clear that our proposed flipped-triple scoring strategy is indeed effective.
 This conclusion supports the assertion that the flipped-triple strategy, as designed in Section~\ref{sec: Scoring} of the main paper, mitigates the bias introduced by the naive point-wise scoring method.
-Furthermore, it is precisely upon this superior ``flipped-triple'' scoring strategy that the performance of our two primary variants, LLM-PeerReview-Average and LLM-PeerReview-Weighted, exhibits its ultimate superiority.
+Furthermore, it is precisely upon this superior ``flipped-triple'' scoring strategy that the performance of our two primary variants, LLM-PeerReview and LLM-PeerReview-W, exhibits its ultimate superiority.